LeGrosLezard/Eyes-detector/README.md

 # In FINE

-normally we take center of our area and .....
+We take center of our area and compare it with last data (placed in list).
+Course it could detect the return of the eye.

 # LIMIT